ashish-sharma91/booking-calendar/README.md

 5. As I have used in-memory database, I haven't restricted used to book only one slot.
 6. I forgot to use the API which was provided in the assignment, but due to time limit I am not changing.
     It can be altered in slot service to get response from API instead of in memory.
+7. Added UI test cases, but not enough.
+Assumed not to have 100% coverage.

 ### Resources (1minutes)